American Institute in Taiwan, Taipei - TAI

 If more information is needed

-Sometimes a consular officer is unable to make a decision on a visa application because he/she needs to review additional documents or the case requires further administrative processing.
-When additional documents are requested, the consular officer will give you a refusal letter that asks you to submit additional documents.
+Sometimes a consular officer is unable to make a decision on a visa application because he/she needs to review additional documents, or the case requires further administrative processing.
+When additional documents are requested, the consular officer will give you a refusal letter that instructs you to submit additional documents.
 The letter will include instructions on how to send those documents to AIT.
 Administrative processing takes additional time after the interview.
-Most administrative processing is resolved within 60 days.
-However, the timing varies based on the circumstances of each case.
-Before inquiring about the status of administrative processing, please wait at least 60 days after your interview.
+Please note, the duration of the administrative processing will vary based on the individual circumstances of each case.

 What happens after visa approval

-The U.S. Department of State is going paperless to better serve visa applicants.
 If you have received an immigrant visa endorsed with a “IV Docs in CCD” annotation, which means your immigrant visa was issued under the Modernized Immigrant Visa (MIV) program, you will not receive a sealed package of documents.
-Documents previously hands carried by the immigrant are now automatically forwarded to the DHS official at the port of entry.
+All required documents have been electronically transmitted to the U.S. Department of Homeland Security (DHS) as a part of the Electronic Visa Information Packet (EVIP).

 Children’s Issues – In the United States, children are required to have certain vaccinations before they can enroll in school.
 We recommend that you bring your child’s complete vaccination records with you to the United States.
 If your child is adopted, you have full custody as a result of a divorce, or you share custody with another parent, you should bring a copy of all applicable adoption or custodial papers from the authoritative court in your home country.
 You will need these papers (translated into English) for issues such as school enrollment, medical care, and eventual citizenship.